csc-training/hip-programming/hipfort/hiprand/README.md

 ```
 Here, `istat` is an `integer(c_size_t)` variable and it is used to store the a value indicating if the call was succesful or failed, while `gen` is a pointer to the random number generator.
 In Fortran is declared as a `type(c_ptr)` variable.
 The generator type is set to `HIPRAND_RNG_PSEUDO_DEFAULT`, which is the default pseudorandom number generator.

-A GPU array is filled withuniform random using:
+A GPU array is filled with uniform distributed random numbers using:
 ```
 istat= hiprandGenerateUniform(gen, A_d, n)
 ```
-In this call the argument `A_d` is a `type(c_ptr)` variable in which the numbers are store.
+In this call the argument `A_d` is a `type(c_ptr)` variable in which the numbers are stored.
 It is assumed that the memory for it has been previously allocated.
 The last argument, `n` is the amount of random numbers to generate (should be the same as the size of the array).

 In the end there is one more step, counting the points inside the circle `(x^2+y^2<1)`.
 For this, first the arrays `x_d` and `y_d` are transfered from GPU to CPU.
 This is done as well similarly as in  the [saxpy](../saxpy/hip) example.